sudesh095/codex-orbit/public/blogs/anr-and-strictmode.md

 3. **Check FS/data/anr/** → see `main` thread stack
 4. (Optional) **Perfetto** → visualize long main-thread block

 That’s it!
-You now know how to **reproduce, capture, and analyze** an ANR like a pro 🚀
+You now know how to **reproduce, capture, and analyze** an ANR like a pro.

 ---